Satyam52/IITTP_WIFI_AUTO_LOGIN/README.md

 # IITTP_WIFI_AUTO_LOGIN

-#it is a web automation using selenium for windows.it will login into iittp wifi.
+> It is a web automation using selenium for windows.it will connect to IIT Tirupati wifi network with a CLick.